QGFN: Controllable Greediness with Action Values: Main results

 We report the average reward obtained by the agents, as well as the total number of modes of the distribution of interest found during training.
 By \emph{mode}, we mean a high-reward object that is separated from previously found modes by some distance threshold.
 The distance function and threshold we use, as well as the minimum reward threshold for an object to be considered a mode, depend on the task.

-\textbf{Fragment-based molecule generation task:} Generate a graph of up to 9 fragments, where the reward is based on a prediction of the binding affinity to the sEH protein, using a model provided by \citet{bengio2021flow}. $|\mathcal{X}| \approx 10^{100}$, there are 72 available fragments, some with many possible attachment points.
+\textbf{Fragment-based molecule generation task:}\footnote{We note that there exist a number of differing implementations of this task in the GFlowNet literature, we use that of \url{https://github.com/recursionpharma/gflownet}} Generate a graph of up to 9 fragments, where the reward is based on a prediction of the binding affinity to the sEH protein, using a model provided by \citet{bengio2021flow}. $|\mathcal{X}| \approx 10^{100}$, there are 72 available fragments, some with many possible attachment points.
 We use Tanimoto similarity~\citep{tanimoto2004}, with a threshold of 0.65, and a reward threshold of 0.97.
 Results are shown in Fig.~\ref{fig:seh-results}.

-\textbf{Atom Based QM9 task:} Generate small molecules of up to 9 atoms following the QM9 dataset~\cite{qm9dataset2014}. $|\mathcal{X}| \approx 10^{12}$, the action space includes adding atoms or bonds, setting node or bond properties and stop.
-A MXMNet proxy model~\cite{MXMNET2020}, trained on QM9, predicts the HOMO-LUMO gap, a key indicator of molecular properties including stability and reactivity, and is used as the reward.
+\textbf{Atom Based QM9 task:} Generate small molecules of up to 9 atoms following the QM9 dataset~\citep{qm9dataset2014}. $|\mathcal{X}| \approx 10^{12}$, the action space includes adding atoms or bonds, setting node or bond properties and stop.
+A MXMNet proxy model~\citep{MXMNET2020}, trained on QM9, predicts the HOMO-LUMO gap, a key indicator of molecular properties including stability and reactivity, and is used as the reward.
 Rewards are in the $[0, 2]$ range, with a $1.10$ threshold and a minimum Tanimoto similarity of $0.70$ to define modes.
 Results are shown in Fig.~\ref{fig:qm9-results}.

 \textbf{RNA-binding task:} Generate a string of 14 nucleobases.
-The reward is a predicted binding affinity to the target transcription factor, provided by the ViennaRNA package for the binding landscapes~\citep{lorenz2011viennarna}; we experiment with two RNA binding tasks; L14-RNA1, and L14-RNA1+2 (two binding targets) with optima computed from~\citet{sinai2020adalead}. $|\mathcal{X}|$ is $4^{14}\approx 10^9$, there are 4 tokens: adenine (A), cytosine (C), guanine (G), uracil (U).
+The reward is a predicted binding affinity to the target transcription factor, provided by the ViennaRNA~\citep{lorenz2011viennarna} package for the binding landscapes; we experiment with two RNA binding tasks; L14-RNA1, and L14-RNA1+2 (two binding targets) with optima computed from~\citet{sinai2020adalead}. $|\mathcal{X}|$ is $4^{14}\approx 10^9$, there are 4 tokens: adenine (A), cytosine (C), guanine (G), uracil (U).
 Results are shown in Fig.~\ref{fig:rna-results}.